ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-08-04-ref-worship.md

 The YouTube algorithm was kind enough to recommend this video to me last night as I finished the latest Presbycast - [Church Twice on Sunday?](/blog/church-twice-on-sunday/).

 Dr. Phillips dives into the Regulative Prinicple of Worship.
+He also talks about intinction at the 23:30 mark.